freqtrade/freqtrade/docs/bot-usage.md

 Strategy arguments:
   -s NAME, --strategy NAME
                           Specify strategy class name which will be used by the bot.
   --strategy-path PATH    Specify additional strategy lookup path.
+  --strategy-params JSON  Specify additional strategy params.

 ```